Rebecca Allison

 Rebecca Anne Allison (December 21, 1946 - August 11, 2024) was an American cardiologist and transgender activist.
-She served as president of the Gay and Lesbian Medical Association (GLMA) and as Chair of the American Medical Association's Advisory Committee on Lesbian, Gay, Bisexual, and Transgender Issues.
+She served as president of the Gay and Lesbian Medical Association and as Chair of the American Medical Association's Advisory Committee on Lesbian, Gay, Bisexual, and Transgender Issues.

 Life

 Allison was born in Greenwood, Mississippi, to Errol Ward Atkinson and Mabel Blackwell Atkinson.
 She transitioned in 1993 while living in Jackson, Mississippi.
 She died on August 11, 2024.

 Career

 Allison graduated magna cum laude from the University of Mississippi Medical Center in 1971.
 After practicing internal medicine, she returned to school in 1985 to study cardiology, working in that field beginning in 1987.
 Later, she moved to Phoenix, Arizona, for a position with CIGNA and served as their chief of cardiology from 1998 to 2012, when she entered private practice.
 Phoenix Magazine named Allison one of the "Top Doctors" in Phoenix for 2006, 2007, and 2008.
 Allison retired from medical practice in 2018.